paulsinclair51/briteTest/README.md

-                  "Note: Larger projects can place files in a more conventional\n" "      layout (e.g., `include/` and `src/`, but this example keeps\n" "      everything in your current directory for simplification.\n" "Note: See README.md for BriteTest for additional API features.\n");
+                  "Note: Larger projects can place files in a more conventional\n" "      layout (e.g., `include/` and `src/`, but this example keeps\n" "      everything in your current directory for simplification.\n" "Note: See root README.md for for additional API features.\n");
   RA_EXIT;
 }
 ```